 CC-42344 Oral PB2 Inhibitor - CC-42344, a novel PB2 inhibitor, has been selected as a preclinical lead.
 This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
-CC-42344 showed excellent antiviral activity against influenza A strains, including pandemic and seasonal strains and Tamiflu® and Xofluza® resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
+CC-42344 showed excellent antiviral activity against influenza A strains, including pandemic and seasonal strains and Tamiflu[®] and Xofluza[®] resistant strains, and has favorable pharmacokinetic and drug resistance profiles.

 In March 2022, the Company announced the initiation of enrollment of healthy adults in a dose-escalating Phase 1 study with orally administered CC-42344 being conducted in Australia.
 The randomized, double-controlled Phase 1 study is designed to assess the safety, tolerability and pharmacokinetics of CC-42344.
 In April 2022, we reported preliminary results from the first study cohorts with CC-42344 demonstrating a favorable safety and pharmacokinetic profile.
 In July 2022, we reported completion of the single ascending dose portion of the Phase 1 study and pharmacokinetic results from this portion of the study supporting the potential for once-daily dosing.
-In July 2022 the Company announced that pharmacokinetic data from the single ascending dose portion of a Phase 1 study of CC-42344 of pandemic and seasonal influenza A support the potential for once-daily dosing.
-The single ascending dose portion of the Phase 1 study has been completed and subjects are currently being enrolled in the multiple ascending dose portion of the Phase 1 study.
-The Company expects to report final Phase 1 study results in 2022.
+In October 2022, we announced the completion of all subject enrollment in the Phase 1 study.
+The Company expects to report top line Phase 1 study results in 2022.